 When it comes to cellular carriers, our primary focus is often on coverage.
 We want our devices to work seamlessly wherever we go, and carriers are constantly expanding their networks to ensure that.
 However, while improved coverage is great for our devices, it raises concerns about our health.

-Individuals who suffer from Electromagnetic Hypersensitivity, for example, may experience a variety of symptoms when near a cell tower or other strong generator of EMF radiation.
-Furthermore, RF-EMF radiation, the same type that is emitted from a cell tower, has been recognized by the World Health Organization’s International Association for Research on Cancer as possibly carcinogenic for humans.
+For individuals with Electromagnetic Hypersensitivity, being near a cell tower or any strong source of EMF radiation can trigger various symptoms.
+Moreover, RF-EMF radiation, which is emitted by cell towers, has been classified by the World Health Organization’s International Association for Research on Cancer as potentially carcinogenic to humans.

-If you are concerned about the potential health effects of cell tower radiation, you may be wondering: “How can I locate cell towers near me?”
+If you’re worried about the potential health impacts of cell tower radiation, you might be wondering how to locate nearby cell towers.

-Select AT&T, and then shift your focus to the “Network” field.
-Click the drop-down arrow, and your options will look something like this.
+After selecting AT&T, shift your attention to the “Network” field.
+Click the drop-down arrow, and you will see a list of options similar to this.